fenago/datascience-machine-learning/labs/lab_2.md

 -------------------------------------

-In this scenario, we are going to go through a few concepts of statistics and probability, which might be a refresher for some of you.
+In this lab, we are going to go through a few concepts of statistics and probability, which might be a refresher for some of you.
 These concepts are important to go through if you want to be a data scientist.
 We will see examples to understand these concepts better.
 We will also look at how to implement those examples using actual Python code.

-We'll be covering the following topics in this scenario:
+We'll be covering the following topics in this lab:

 - Types of data you may encounter and how to treat them accordingly
 - Statistical concepts of mean, median, mode, standard deviation, and variance